 In 1990, after 16 years at three different locations in Hanover, the Gallery made plans to move once again, this time to Lebanon.
 The Dartmouth Bookstore, which had been a most supportive landlord, needed to expand their text book department, and AVA needed to look for a new home.
 AVA’s move to 11 Bank Street was a fortuitous one.
 The new landlord, Bank Street Properties (now Northern Equities) undertook extensive renovations.
 Beautiful hardwood floors and 13 foot high ceilings are characteristics which would contribute much to the ambiance of a magnificent gallery space.
 This new location also provided AVA with ample teaching space, a vast improvement from the earlier years, when the classes were held in the actual gallery space.
 In addition, AVA soon became the nucleus for creative activity in a building that, during a relatively short period, had become home to a dozen individual artist’s studios.
 The proximity of these studios to the gallery and teaching studios make AVA a truly alive, integrated visual arts community.
 An openness of space and mind are qualities that make AVA accessible to all individuals, not only in a physical sense, but also in a psychological one; AVA’s scholarship program and close collaboration with social services organizations have helped make audiences not commonly associated with art galleries feel just at home at AVA as the “regulars.”

-Throughout these 30 years AVA has received consistent support from the community, ranging from financial contributions to volunteer hours.
+Throughout these 47 years AVA has received consistent support from the community, ranging from financial contributions to volunteer hours.
 Volunteers contribute more than 3000 hours per year to AVA.
-This involvement is really a testament to what many see as AVA’s intrinsic value to surrounding communities.
+This involvement is a testament to what many see as AVA’s intrinsic value in surrounding communities.
 AVA continues to successfully offer opportunities for artists in the region and to increase public awareness of the importance of the visual arts.